tapnnwjediii/sqlit/README.md

 The popular answer was VS Code's SQL extension.
 But why should we developers launch a heavy Electron app designed for coding just to execute SQL?

 I had recently grown fond of Terminal UI's for their speed and keybinding focus.
 I looked for SQL TUIs, but the options were sparse.
-The ones I found lacked the user-friendliness and immediate "pick-up-and-go" nature of tools I loved, like `lazygit`, and I shortly returning to vscode sql extension.
+The ones I found lacked the user-friendliness and immediate "pick-up-and-go" nature of tools I loved, like lazygit, and I shortly returning to vscode sql extension.

 Something wasn't right.
 I asked myself, why is it that running SQL queries can't be enjoyable?
-So I created `sqlit`.
+So I created sqlit.

-`sqlit` is for the developer who just wants to query their database with a user friendly UI without their RAM being eaten alive.
+sqlit is for the developer who just wants to query their database with a user friendly UI without their RAM being eaten alive.
 It is a lightweight, beautiful, and keyboard-driven TUI designed to make accessing your data enjoyable, fast and easy like it should be-- all from inside your favorite terminal.

 ---